campjs/campjs-ix/source/the-camp/accommodation/index.md

 Limited numbers of private rooms are available for families to share, or you might choose to stay at alternative accommodation nearby.

 If you are bringing your family to stay in CampJS accomodation, please specify a family ticket when booking to ensure you can reserve a spot.

+Depending on space & ticket sales, families still might have to share a room with other families.

 ## Bringing a tent
 If you're the more adventurous type, there is space for setting up tents to camp on the Koonjewarre grounds.